| |

 rather than in recorded unemployment.
 With job losses

-to increase.
-According to the ILO: ''Both the proportion
+has tended to increase.
+According to the ILO: ''Both

-and the number of workers in vulnerable employment in
+the proportion and the number of workers in vulnerable

-South-East Asia and the Pacific have risen since 2008,
+employment in South-East Asia and the Pacific have

-with the middle scenario providing a projected increase
+risen since 2008, with the middle scenario providing

 Consider, for example, a country like Thailand, for